ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 brother for his position in life.

-"It was one harvest, when we were gathering the goods from both the crops and the livestock at the same time and making a sacrifice to yahweh, that your brother finally acted out.
+"It was one harvest, when we were gathering the goods from both the crops and the livestock to make a sacrifice to Yahweh that your brother finally acted out.
 During the sacrifice, I said, 'Thank the lord for our son Abel, that he has gathered these sheep here today to give thanks and sacrifice to our lord Yahweh.'

 "To this, Cain replied, 'But what of my sacrifice of wheat and barley?
 Does Yahweh not appreciate those things as well?'
-And Seth, I told him, 'But we do not need your sacrifice, your brother's is more than adequate.'
+And Seth, I told him, 'Well your sacrifice is surely looked upon with favor to the Lord, but I wanted to recognize Abel's sacrifice specifically this year, as he has been working hard and has become quite successful in the fields.'

 "At this, something inside of Cain changed.
 I saw it happen in real time.
 He began yelling at me.
 He grew menacing, and began shouting at me.
 I would tell